 You should hire an experienced graphic designer who knows how to convey a message using a set of colors.
 The designer will also correct any faults regarding the use of colors for contrasting effects.
 If background colors are not appropriately incorporated, it fails to catch the eye.
 Remember that text, call to action buttons, and other features must be visible instantly on a page if colors deliver an excellent contracting impact.

 When surfing the web, people are usually impatient as they have many choices to make.
 They want to immediately migrate to the next site if something is wrong with the present one.
 Similarly, if a website takes time to load, they will click to the next link and visit your competitors’ sites.
 The page speed, including your social media page load speed, is another essential thing to check to improve site usability.

 Therefore, check and ensure that your web pages load quickly.
 According to some studies, you will lose 7% conversions if there is a delay of merely one-second in the loading of your site.
 So, check your page load speed regularly and make sure that you troubleshoot the issue.
 There are many free tools available online to assess your page load time.

 A rule of thumb is that the user should be able to pay attention to your web page fully in merely 8 seconds.
 That is the standard attention span that modern people have when they look at web pages and other things.

-So, you have only a few seconds to grab the users’ attention when they first land on the site pages.
-Here are some points to improve site usability by grabbing the users’ attention quickly.
+So, to come true on usability testing, your website pages have only a few seconds to grab the users’ attention when they first land on the site pages.

 - Use a brief but benefit-driven headline